 Sexual assault is any type of sexual contact that takes place without consent; it’s a crime of violence and control that can happen to anyone.

-If you have been sexually assaulted, call UHS at 413-577-5000 as soon as possible, before showering.
-Exams must be performed within five days of the assault to ensure evidence quality.
+If you believe you were sexually assaulted, come to University Health Services (150 Infirmary Way) as soon as possible, before showering or bathing, and ask to see the SANE.
+Exams must be performed within 120 hours of the assault to ensure evidence quality.